Shifted Contact Structures and Their Local Theory

-In what follows, we give the proof of Theorem \ref{THM1}, which essentially says that every $k$-shifted contact derived $\K$-scheme $\bf X$ is locally equivalent to $(\spec A, \alpha_0)$ for $A$ a minimal standard form cdga and $\alpha_0$ as in Example \ref{model example} (with some minor modifications depending on $k$, if necessary).
+In what follows, we give the proof of Theorem \ref{THM1}, which essentially says that for $k<0$, every $k$-shifted contact derived $\K$-scheme $\bf X$ is locally equivalent to $(\spec A, \alpha_0)$ for a minimal standard form cdga $A$ and a $k$-contact form $\alpha_0$.
+Our result is a ``contact" variation of \cite[Theorem 5.18.]{Brav}.
 More precisely, we have:

 \begin{theorem} Let $\bf X$ be a (locally finitely presented) derived $\mathbb{K}$-scheme with a $k$-shifted contact structure $(\mathcal{K}, \kappa, L)$ for $k<0$, and $x\in \bf X$.
 Then there is a local contact model $\big(A, \alpha_0 \big)$ and $p \in \cspec H^0(A)$ such that $i: \spec A \hookrightarrow \bf X$ is an open inclusion with $i(p)=x$, \ $A$ is a standard form cdga that is minimal at $p$, and $\alpha_0$ is a $k$-shifted contact form on $\spec A$ such that $A, \alpha_0$ are in standard contact Darboux form.